 Write sentences that a thirteen-year-old could follow.

-Use these techniques in your writing too.
+We're going to use these techniques in our writing too.

 Here's a sentence with complex phrasing: